twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Cut**, **Copy** and **Paste** – Uses the same commands in the **Edit** menu.
 * **Show Font Properties** – Uses the same command in the **Font** menu.
 * **Redo** – Uses the same command in the **Edit** menu.
-* Tags from **tags.txt** and **Tagged** folder (`TFONTOVERVIEWFORM`) – These menu items are automatically shown and do nothing when selected in `TFONTOVERVIEWFORM` except when using the same items from the `TFONTOVERVIEWFORM` glyph context menu or editing glyphs in `TGLYPHEDITFORM`.
+* Tags from **tags.txt** and **Tagged** folder (`TFONTOVERVIEWFORM`) – These menu items are automatically shown and do nothing when selected in `TFONTOVERVIEWFORM` except when using the same items from the `TFONTOVERVIEWFORM` glyph context menu or editing glyphs in the glyph edit window.

-**Developer Tools** – Contains debugging functions and developer commands (the menu is hidden if FontCreator 12 or 13 is detected to be running an unregistered copy).
+**Developer Tools** – Contains debugging functions and developer commands (the menu is hidden for unregistered copies of FontCreator 12 or 13).
-* **Screenshot macro 1** or **Screenshot macro 2 (website)** – Create the folder `help\screenshots\` from the Program Files directory and register the program to use these features.
+* **Screenshot macro 1** or **Screenshot macro 2 (website)** – Create the folder `help\screenshots\` from the Program Files directory (Program Files (x86) if the 32-bit version is installed on 64-bit) and register the program to use these features.
 In FontCreator 7.0 through 11.5, anti-aliased smoothing should be used.
 * **Hide Developer Menu** – Hides the menu (i.e. adds `Visible = False` to the menu much like the original program).
 * **AutohintMacro** – Uses the **Close All** command in the **File** menu.
 * **Video mode** – Restores the window to its original size and registers the program without a key.
 * **A/B Testing** – Contains two options to set the variant.
-* **Font Log** – Shows the font log (this item is hidden if FontCreator 12 or 13 is detected to be running an unregistered copy).
+* **Font Log** – Shows the font log (this item is hidden for unregistered copies of FontCreator 12 or 13).
 * **Disable garbage collector** – Does not work.
 * **Increase Font Size** – Shows information about the font and size with two numerical strings.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.